mavaddat-javid-education/Red-DiscordBot/docs/getting_started.rst

         [p]load cog1 cog2 ...

-You can enable and disable everything you want, which means you can customize Red how you want!
+You can enable and disable everything you want, which means you can customize Edu how you want!

 .. _getting-started-community-cogs: